skoczen/polytester/README.md

 Just set up your build config to use it, and pass in the appropriate shell variables.

-CircleCI `circle.yml` example
+For CircleCI, just set your `circle.yml` to:
 ```yml
 test:
   override:
     - polytester --parallel $CIRCLE_NODE_INDEX $CIRCLE_NODE_TOTAL
 ```

-You're all set.
+And you're all set.
 Your test suites will split out automatically, according to the number of build containers you have.

 ## Specifying test frameworks